HOW TO POOP WHEN CONSTIPATED ON THE TOILET | 5 GUIDELINES

-Another study about the rectum: The anal canal and rectum: Their varying relationship and its effect on anal continence.
-The study concludes that increasing the anorectal angel makes pooping easier.
+According to a study called The anal canal and rectum: Their varying relationship and its effect on anal continence:

 This straightening effect results in lessening the resistance at the anorectal junction and increased ease of defecation.

-Also, another study called Influence of Body Position on Defecation in Humans confirms the same thing.
+According to another study called Influence of Body Position on Defecation in Humans: